nviennot/turbo-resin/README.md

 It currently supports:
 * Anycubic Photon Mono 4K

+To add support for other printers, I need some help.
+If people could share photos of the circuit boards of various printers, that would be a great start!

 This is the implementation of a firmware based on [Reverse engineering the Anycubic Photon Mono 4K](https://github.com/nviennot/reversing-mono4k#readme)